The Ku Klux Klan does not have tax-exempt status.

 The verdict marked the end of the United Klans, the same group that had beaten the Freedom Riders in 1961, murdered civil rights worker Viola Liuzzo in 1965, and bombed Birmingham's 16th Street Baptist Church in 1963.

-The SPLC maintains a list of 82 hate groups with agendas that include white nationalism, anti-Muslim, anti-gay, and anti-immigration that either currently have tax-exempt status or had that status revoked.
-They include the National Policy Institute, a group run by white supremacist Richard Spencer that lost its tax-exempt status in 2017 because Spencer failed to file necessary paperwork to maintain it.
+The SPLC maintains a list of 82 hate groups -- with agendas that include white nationalism, anti-Muslim, anti-gay rights, and anti-immigration -- that either currently have tax-exempt status or have had that status revoked.
+That list includes the National Policy Institute, a group run by white supremacist Richard Spencer that lost its tax-exempt status in 2017 because Spencer failed to file necessary paperwork to maintain it.

-We located a nonprofit organization called the National Ku Klux Klan Museum in Maryland, but it doesn’t appear to be active, and its purpose is unclear.
-We left a phone message with the organization’s founder, but have not yet received a response.
+We located a nonprofit organization called the National Ku Klux Klan Museum in Maryland, but it doesn't appear to be active, and its purpose is unclear.
+We left a phone message with the organization's founder but did not receive a response.